Teen Driver Accidents

 It also should be noted that law in the state of Georgia requires motor vehicle owners to maintain continuous liability insurance on vehicles.
 Drivers who do not hold liability insurance on a vehicle risk potential fines and even vehicle impoundment.Ways That Teen Drivers Can Remain Safe

-There are some basic pieces of driving advice that all teenage drivers should implement to make sure that a motor vehicle is safely handled.
+There are some basic pieces of driving advice that all teenage drivers in the Atlanta area should implement to make sure that a motor vehicle is safely handled.
 These steps include the following:

 - Be A Good Example.
 Parents must understand that children learn by example.
 As a result, parents can begin making sure that children will become cautious drivers by demonstrating motor vehicle safety.